 He loved buying more books than he could ever read because he felt there was no such thing as a book budget.

-And he loved being able to read to our kids the same Bedtime story on repeat because he knew it was their favorite.
+And he loved being able to read to our kids the same bedtime story on repeat because he knew it was their favorite.

-And but to him that was special.
+But to him, that was special.

 And he loved to sit in the sun on a Saturday morning with his cup of decaf coffee.